tzorca/race-result-normalizer/README.md

 # race-result-normalizer
-Converts fixed-width race results to a tab-separated value list.
+Converts text-based fixed-width race result files to a csv-style files.
+Also exports to tables in MySQL database.

 Usage: race-result-normalizer.py <filename>